NolanKoblischke/PrototypeGravityBenchResults/README.md

 | GPT-4o | Row-wise | 21% |
 | Claude 3.5 Sonnet | Row-wise | 24% |

-Here is a visualization of an example simulation the agent must observe:
+Here is a visualization of an example simulation the agent must observe and reason about:
 ![Example](example_binary.gif)